An LLM-as-Judge Metric for Bridging the Gap with Human Evaluation in SE Tasks: Our Approach

-\textbf{Team Trials on A Few Annotated Samples.} To identify the best team from $\mathcal{T} = \{T_1, T_2, \ldots, T_{57}\}$, we utilize a small set of annotated examples from the evaluation dataset.
-We randomly sample 10 instances, assuming their ground truth correctness scores are available, as annotating this number is feasible for a human developer.
-Each team generates predicted scores for these samples, and we measure their alignment with the ground truth using Kendall's $\tau$ coefficient, Spearman's $r_s$, and Pearson's $r_p$.
-The team with the highest correlation is selected as the best team for the dataset.
+\textbf{Team Trials on A Few Annotated Samples.} To identify the best team from $\mathcal{T} = \{T_1, \ldots, T_{k}\}$, we utilize a small set of annotated examples from the evaluation dataset.
+We randomly sample 20 instances, assuming their ground truth correctness scores are available, as annotating this number is feasible for a human developer.
+Each team generates predicted scores for these samples, and we measure their alignment with the ground truth using Kendall's $\tau$ coefficient and Spearman's $r_s$.
+The team with the highest correlation is selected as the best team.

+Although they may appear similar, dynamic team selection serves a different purpose and operates under different constraints compared to Hyperparameter Tuning (HP).
+HP is applied during training and requires a large amount of labeled data.
+In contrast, our method selects the ensemble configuration and only uses 20 annotated samples.